apella1/apella1/README.md

 # Excited to connect with you!

-- 👋 Hi, I’m John Apella, a software engineer specializing in technologies around JavaScript including React, Next.js, Express and React Native.
+- 👋 Hi, I’m John Apella, a software engineer specializing in JavaScript technologies.
 - 🖥️ Check out my [portfolio](http://johnapella.tech)

 ### Skills